coderosh/docpa/README.md

 # Docpa

 > A simple library that I use for web scraping.
-Uses htmlparser2 for parsing dom.
+Uses htmlparser2 to parse dom.

 ### Usage